Updated on April 12, 2021

 It’s a little unfair for a direct comparison, but here’s a portfolio entry from 2010 (left) vs. 2020 (right)—both interfaces screen-captured at 1366px wide.
 The 2010 site has a 2-column layout, displaying left column content at 480px wide.
 The body is wrapped in a 720px container.

 Our screens have higher resolution, and fonts are more diverse, larger, and more readable, but I think the best improvement is how the content, rather than the interface, defines the canvas.
 Sure, we still have navigation and links all over the place, but those controls are usually right where you need them as opposed to carved out on the top and off to the side.

 Ok, I think it’s ready now…

 The headers and interface are set in Inter, formerly Inter UI, designed by Rasmus Andersson.
 It’s recently available on Google Fonts, but I’m using his latest variant served from GitHub’s servers with the extra glyphs, stylistic sets, and other OpenType features (I really wish Google Fonts could/would enable OpenType features).
-I love how versatile this font is—big, bold headers with nice, round spittles (not a fan of squares), AND super-crispy at tiny sizes.
+I love how readable and versatile this font is—big, bold headers with nice, round spittles (not a fan of squares), and super-crispy at tiny sizes.